syncfusion-content/javascript-docs/ejPivotChart.md

 ### beforeServiceInvoke
 {:#events:beforeserviceinvoke}

-Triggers before any AJAX request is passed from PivotChart to service methods.
+Triggers before any AJAX request is passed from OlapChart to service methods.

 <table class="params">
 <thead>